MainaPaina/Employee-Work-Management-System/README.md

    ```

 5. **Access the application**
-   - Open your browser and navigate to `http://localhost:3005`
+   - Open your browser and navigate to `http://localhost:3001` (or the port you configured)

 ## 🔐 Environment Variables